 Lake Country Optometry has been serving British Columbia’s Lake Country, as well as the Oyama, Vernon and Kelowna areas, for more than 15 years.

 If you don’t have time to call us, send us your details and we’ll call you to help you schedule an appointment today.

-Q&A with Dr. Karla Reimer
+By Dr. Reimer

 More than just a fashion accessory, sunglasses protect your eyes from the harmful UV rays emitted by the sun.
 Children’s eyes are actually more susceptible to damage from UV because their eyes are not fully developed and their lenses transmit more UV than an adult’s lens.
 And because children tend to spend more time outdoors than most adults, it’s estimated nearly half of a person’s lifetime exposure to UV rays can take place before age 18.